 Before proceeding to the latter steps, you must first apply ice cubes on the stained area.
 This hardens the sticky substance and can therefore make it easier to remove with a gentle scrape or scrub.

 Handling ice cubes, as we all know can be awkward.
 Make sure to wrap the ice in a plastic bag to prevent leaking and to allow you to hold on to the ice for longer durations.
+Or try these easy-to-hold reusable ice cubes.

 2) Scrape The Flarp